 - You CAN’T be turned down for any condition.
 You’ll get coverage, even if you have a pre-existing condition.

 - You might be healthy, but accidents happen.
 In fact, if you are exercising a lot, the chances of getting hurt increase.
 Take a wrong step on the basketball court?
 A torn ACL or broken leg costs over $10,000!
 You can’t control if your appendix gets infected, but an appendectomy averages $33,000.
 Don’t risk going bankrupt for a fluke accident.
 All kinds of coverage is available, and will make sure you can get the care you need if the unthinkable happens.

 - You will likely be able to keep your doctor.
 Just be sure to check the network of the plans you choose, but there are dozens of options with expansive networks.
 (RMHP has one of the largest provider networks in the state, and most of our Exchange plans keep that exact network!)

 - You don’t have to go through the Exchange, you can buy directly from an insurance company.
 The Exchange is where you’ll get the tax credits, but if you don’t want them, or don’t qualify, you are free to buy direct.

 There are so many reasons to make sure you’re covered this year – don’t wait until the last minute, sign up today.

 Still wondering about health insurance, the Affordable Care Act, and Colorado?

 We would like to offer some clarity.
-Be sure to ask any questions you have in the comments, and we’ll do our best to answer!
+Just contact us, and we’ll do our best to answer!